 Solar power plants

-Solar power plants are based on the conversion of sunlight into electricity, either directly using photovoltaics (PV), or indirectly using concentrated solar power (CSP).
+Solar power plants convert sunlight into electricity, either directly using photovoltaics (PV) or indirectly using concentrated solar power (CSP).
 Concentrated solar power systems use lenses, mirrors, and tracking systems to focus a large area of sunlight into a small beam.

 Wind power plants